filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Retrieval miner

-A _retrieval miner_ is a Filecoin participant that enters retrieval [deals](#deal) with clients, agreeing to supply a client with a particular file in exchange for filecoin.
+A _retrieval miner_ is a Filecoin participant that enters retrieval [deals](#deal) with clients, agreeing to supply a client with a particular file in exchange for Filecoin.
 Note that unlike [storage miners](#storage-miner), retrieval miners are not additionally rewarded with the ability to add blocks to the Filecoin blockchain; their only reward is the fee they extract from the client.

 ## Seal